About Us

 Andrey (Andy) Cao, Middlebury College ’25, is a Sociology and Environmental Policy joint major from Western Massachusetts.
 He joined the lab in Spring 2023, and he is excited to study and engage with the role of identity politics in increasing polarization.

-Eli Richardson, Middlebury College ’24, is an Environmental Economics major and Math minor from Kennebunkport, Maine.
-He joined the lab in Spring 2024 and is interested in media portrayals of the climate crisis and other divisive issues.
+Evangelise (Eva) Janairo, Middlebury College ’28, is an undeclared prospective Sociology major from Newton, Massachusetts.
+She joined the lab Spring of 2025 and is interested in studying media portrayals of racial minorities and stereotypes.

-Noah Rizika, Middlebury College ’24, is a Biochemistry major from Los Angeles, California.
-He joined the lab in Spring 2024 and is interested in studying media portrayals of different crises and contributing to the Python scripts that make our data analysis possible.
+Daniza Tazabekova, Middlebury College ’26, is a political science major from Brooklyn, New York.
+She joined the lab in Fall 2024 and is interested in data visualization and studying media portrayals of racial minorities and American political institutions.

 Abby Ward

 Abby Ward, Middlebury College ’25, is a Political Science Major from New York.
-She joined the lab in Spring 2023 and is interested in data visualization and studying the evolution of the culture wars, specifically relating to education.
+She joined the lab in Spring 2023 and is interested in data visualization and studying media coverage of American political institutions.